 That includes growing enough food for fresh harvested ingredients for daily meals, and enough to preserve for off-season meals.

 We’ve got you covered in both areas!
 Take the FREE 5-Day Food Preservation eCourse.
 Then, use this workbook to plan your pantry.
-That’s the best way to get this most from this Kitchen Garden Planner.
+That’s the best way to get this most from this seed starting guide.
 See, there’s plenty of garden work in December and January!
 It’s just not the kind that requires us to be down on our knees in the warm delight of moist soil.

 Remember, food preservation isn’t complete without lacto-fermentation know-how!

 Garden Planning | It’s where to begin when starting seeds indoors

 Garden planning is a mindset exercise as much as anything else.
 Giving yourself time to dream aligns intention with action.

 Having a clear vision of the garden through the seasons helps dispel the overwhelm that comes from knowing what you want but not how to make it happen.

 This garden planning post is comprehensive.
 It is designed with the 4-season kitchen gardener in mind.
 Click here to get started with your garden plan!

 When using this indoor growing guide to start seeds, you’ll need to keep two things in mind…

 Some of the first seeds you’ll start will be heat-loving plants that have a long way to grow from seed to fruit.
 Starting these seeds indoors will speed up your harvest significantly.